 Historically, the Patriots have been odd ducks.
 In their five victories, they have only poured liquid twice—once clear, once blue.
-Last year, they went with a no pour, which is an option that I could only find at BetDSI.
-It also has a hell of a payout.
+Last year, they went with a no pour, which has a hell of a payout.

-The Pick: You’re definitely going to want to bet at BetDSI for this and given my Patriots’ fandom, I’m going with none at +1500.
+The Pick: Given my Patriots’ fandom, I’m going with none at +1500.
 For you haters out there, orange is a solid bet at +750.

 Over/Under Peyton Manning Commercials (By Michael Leboff)

 Two-time Super Bowl winner and future Monday Night Football color man Peyton Manning is a brand man.
 If you sat through an entire NFL game this year (and god help you if you did), you likely saw No. 18 stumping for Papa John’s or Nationwide or Mastercard or DirecTV or the NFL itself.
 At this point, Peyton may have a deeper sizzle reel than Flo or that bipedalistic British Gecko.